Shopping Links

 Availability

-Available in the US from Bandai on one 2-disc subtitled-only DVD set (except for the first two episodes, which also have an English track), now out of print.
+Available in North America from Bandai on one 2-disc subtitled-only DVD set (except for the first two episodes, which also have an English track), now out of print.
 Was also available on 6 subtitled VHS volumes, as well as dubbed VHS for the first volume only, all long out of print.